 Student Online Learning Success

-As of March 22, 2020, all AUC courses will be offered either fully online or with partial face-to-face sessions.
-You must be aware of the differences between face-to-face study and taking a course online.
+There are differences between face-to-face study and taking a course online.
 Here are some guidelines to help you to complete your courses successfully.
 These guidelines will be constantly updated.

 Online Instruction Feedback: Tips for Students

 We hope the tips we offer here can help you manage the workload in the online modality.
 We recognize that each one of you has different circumstances and challenges through this difficult situation.
 We hope you find these tips useful, as they are built on the experiences of faculty and students at AUC last week as well as good practices from all over the world.
 We are also sharing a set of useful tips for faculty after our first week.
 Read More

 Academic integrity is a commitment, even in the face of adversity, to five fundamental values: honesty, trust, fairness, respect, and responsibility.
 Read more on academic integrity at AUC.